amnuts/opcache-gui/README.md

 ## Releases

+**Version 3.6.1**
+* Fixed a potential file traversal security issue - many thanks to @fernandobortotti for the detailed report
+* Dependabot updates for some node dependencies
+* Added default value of Optimization Level thanks to @krzotr (PR#127)

-**Version 3.6.0**\
+**Version 3.6.0**
-Added German translation and various fixes thanks to @matthiasstraka (PR#123) Added fix for missing JIT in older PHP versions thanks to @cpeel (PR#120) Updated React and Axios packages
+* Added German translation and various fixes thanks to @matthiasstraka (PR#123)
+* Added fix for missing JIT in older PHP versions thanks to @cpeel (PR#120)
+* Updated React and Axios packages
-Changes node-sass to sass, and various updates to support that Fixed #118
+* Changes node-sass to sass, and various updates to support that
+* Fixed #118
-Fixed #122
+* Fixed #122

 **Version 3.5.5**\
 Added Spanish translations thanks to @cvc90 (PR#110)